D.C.'s New Parking Cash Out Law Explained - Wells + Associates

 2. Pay a Clean Air Compliance fee of $100 per month for each employee offered a parking benefit.

-3. Successfully implement a transportation demand management (TDM) plan, subject to DDOT approval, that would reduce the number of commuter car trips made by employees by at least 10% from the previous year until no more than 25% employees’ commuter trips are made by car.
+3. Successfully implement a transportation demand management (TDM) plan, subject to DDOT approval, that would reduce the number of commuter car trips made by employees by at least 10% from the previous year until no more than 25% of employees’ commuter trips are made by car.
 The TDM plan must include an annual reporting requirement that provides data to demonstrate compliance with the required trip reductions.
 Non-compliance requires the employer to begin offering a Clean-air Transportation Fringe Benefit or to begin paying a Clean Air Compliance fee, after a 180-day adjustment period to try to bring the TDM plan into compliance.

 An employee cannot accept the Clean Air Transportation Fringe Benefit unless they forfeit the parking benefit offered by the employer.